justinvdv/cli/README.md

 ## Introduction

-This fork is a copy of https://github.com/bettyblocks/cli This fork includes the functionalty for Live reload.
+This fork is a copy of https://github.com/bettyblocks/cli <br />
+This fork includes the functionalty for Live reload.

 ## Installation